Machine Learning Notebook

 X_train_scaled = scaler.fit_transform(X_train_numeric)

-X_test_scaled = scaler.transform(X_test_numeric) # use fit from training set only
+X_test_scaled = scaler.transform(X_test_numeric) # use the fit from training only

-Always fit the scaler on the training set and apply the same transformation to the test set.
-Fitting on the full dataset leaks test information into training.
+Always fit the scaler on the training set, then apply the same transform to the test set.
+Fitting on the full dataset leaks test info into training.

 Regression